 The diversity requirement

-These three credits will simultaneously satisfy other Area of Inquiry requirements and do not add to the total number of credits you need to graduate.
+These five credits will simultaneously satisfy other Area of Inquiry requirements and do not add to the total number of credits you need to graduate.